Ugo Rondinone: Personal life

-Rondinone's long-time lover and partner during the later part of his life was poet and activist John Giorno.
+Rondinone's long-time partner during the later part of his life was poet and activist John Giorno.
 In 2017, Rondinone mounted an exhibition called I ♥ John Giorno across thirteen Manhattan venues.
 An exhibition which he called an expanded love letter to Giorno.
 The pair met in 1997 when Rondinone asked Giorno to take part in one of his exhibitions.

 In 2017, Rondinone was diagnosed with high-grade bladder cancer.
 In September 2019, the artist organized an auction at Sotheby's New York called Stop Blood Cancer.
 Rondinone and fourteen other artists donated their work to the auction, whose proceeds went to bladder cancer treatment research at Cornell University's Weill Medical College, where Rondinone's own oncologist is working to develop treatment for this disease.